-Transfer-of-Assets Penalties
+Transfer-of-Resources Penalties

-Public Law 96-611, enacted December 28 Assets transferred for less than fair market value for the purpose of establishing eligibility for benefits under the Social Security Act are counted as resources for 24 months after transfer.

-Removes the transfer-of-assets penalty for transfers made July 1, 1988, or later.
+- 1980 (Public Law 96-611, enacted December 28).
+Assets transferred for less than fair market value for the purpose of establishing eligibility for benefits under the Social Security Act are counted as resources for 24 months after transfer. - 1988 (Public Law 100-360, enacted July 1).
+Removes the transfer-of-assets penalty for transfers made July 1, 1988, or later. - 1999 (Public Law 106-169, enacted December 14).
 Provides a penalty under the SSI program for the disposal of resources at less than fair market value.
 The penalty is a loss of benefits for up to 36 months.
 A formula is provided to determine the number of months.